Purpose of the Grant Program

 The monthly grant and travel allowance are provided by the Fulbright Finland Foundation.
 Housing for the scholar and his/her family is expected to be arranged and paid for by the host institution.

 A candidate must hold a Ph.D. degree (or other terminal degree).
 The candidate must be a U.S. citizen.
 Proposals for medical research involving clinical training, patient care or patient contact are not eligible.
+Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.

 U.S. Scholar Program eligibility guidelines and review criteria are published on the Council for International Exchange of Scholar (IIE/CIES) website.